sami1367/cvf-pdf-cv/README.md

-# Nuxt Minimal Starter
+# PDF Component Generator

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A Nuxt 3 application that allows you to generate PDFs from Vue components.
+Built with html2pdf.js for PDF generation and Bootstrap for styling.

 ## Setup